SadeCJohnson/Technical-User-Guide-Write-Ups/README.md

     * Technical Writers are required to communicate across disciplines (i.e. engineers, compliance, other SMES) regarding the requested designs.
 Because discord allows for real-time communication that persists in chats (unless deleted by the original poster of a piece of communication), it is **preferred** over more legacy tools.
-    * To reiterate, Users of the guides (whether developers or customers),will have access to **the most updated changes**, which ultimately speeds up productivity for everyone.
+    * To reiterate, Users of the guides (whether developers or customers), will have access to **the most updated changes**, which ultimately speeds up productivity for everyone.
-    * Because the Discord channel of communication was initially launched on **May 13th 2015**, my use of such an application demonstrates my support for cutting edge technology and the startup culture.
+    * Because the Discord channel of communication was initially launched on **May 13th 2015**, my use of such an application demonstrates my support for **modern** technology.

  * If you are interested in me providing a technical write-up of additional advantages that are **not** outlined above, please feel free to contact me via the submission of a feature request.